MCERQUA/mcp-qrcode-generator/README.md

-# MCP.run QR Code Generator
+# QR Nova Code Generator

-A web application that demonstrates using MCP.run servlets with a web interface.
+A simple and elegant web application for generating QR codes.

 ## Overview

-This project was designed to use the MCP.run QR code servlet to generate QR codes through a web interface.
-We've implemented a robust architecture with multiple fallback options to ensure reliability:

-1. **Primary Implementation**: Oracle Cloud VM with persistent connection to MCP.run
-2. **First Fallback**: Direct connection to MCP.run through Netlify function (if Oracle Cloud is unavailable)
-3. **Second Fallback**: Third-party QR code API (if both primary methods fail)

-This multi-layered approach ensures the application remains functional even if one or more components experience issues.
+This project provides a clean and user-friendly interface for generating QR codes.
+It uses a reliable third-party API (QRServer.com) to create high-quality QR codes that work with any modern smartphone.

 ## Live Demo